 Music In Our Sanctuary

-Thanks to North Chapel organist John Atwood for brining the series back and organizing this recital.
+Thanks to North Chapel organist John Atwood for bringing the series back and organizing this recital.

 Jonathan is Music Director and Organist at the First Congregational Church of Woodstock, VT where he leads services, a worship team, and has revived the Revere Handbell Choir.
-Come to North Chapel on the 4th to hear music of Bach, Handel, Mendelssohn, and The Piano Guys.
+He performed the music of Bach, Handel, Mendelssohn, and The Piano Guys.

 More about the organist: